nitrogensensor/daisywrapper/README.md

 # Quickstart

 Here is what you need to get started.
-In-depth documentation, inclusive how to run a server and how to use it as a Java library, is available at [documentation].
+In-depth documentation, inclusive how to run a server and how to use it as a Java library, [is available](documentation)

 ### Getting the executable.